jaseknighter/splnkr/README.md

 with a few exceptions, the last of the three control types (node time, node level, and node angle) are adjustable for each of envelopes nodes.

-fine grain controls: All of the envelope controls allow for fine grain control using k1+e3.
+fine grain controls: all of the envelope controls allow for fine grain control using k1+e3.

 #### envelope modulation
 <img src="images/pages/page2/page2_envelope_mods.png" width="66%">
 <!-- ![](images/pages/page2/page2_envelope_mods.png) -->

-pressing k1+k3 on the plow screen brings up the `plow modulation` menu, which can be navigated using e2 and e3. each envelope has eight modulation parameters:
+pressing k1+k2 on the plow screen brings up the `plow modulation` menu. once enabled, the menu, which can be navigated using e2 and e3. each envelope has eight modulation parameters:

 * `mod prob`: The probability that one of the other modulation parameters will be evaluated.
-If it is set to 0%, no envelope modulation will occur for the selected plant.
+If it is set to 0%, no envelope modulation will occur for the selected envelope.
 * `time prob`: The probability that the time value for each of the envelope's nodes will be modulated.
 * `time mod amt`: The amount of modulation that will be applied to the time value of each of the envelope's nodes.
 * `level prob`: The probability that the level value for each of the envelope's nodes will be modulated.